bcgsc/btl/_posts/2021-11-01-LongStitchPublished.md

 ---
 layout: post
-title: "Long read correction and scaffolding pipeline LongStitch published in BMC Bioinformatics"
+title: "LongStitch, our pipeline for correcting and scaffolding genome assemblies using long reads, published in BMC Bioinformatics"
 category: news
 ---